 KD is in pursuit to go down as one of the greatest in the NBA.

 At the age of 30, he is still a “lethal weapon” to his opponents, with a perfect balance of speed and skills.
 But he still wants more, and how can we blame him?
 It seems evident that he will try to distance himself from the omnipresent criticism of his championships next year.
 He may change teams, but it will only be his choice if he decides to resign from GSW.

 About the Author:

 Jilian Woods is a freelance journalist and a contributing writer having more than two years of writing experience.
-Being a member of EssayPro writers’ team, she frequently contributes to its blog.
-Check out Rhetorical Analysis Essay Example Guide done by her.
+Being a member of the EssayPro writers’ team, she frequently contributes to its blog.
+Check out the Rhetorical Analysis Essay Example Guide done by her.
 Apart from her day job, you may find Jilian engaged in volunteering or doing yoga.